Skip to content

 Modern Slavery in the UK

-Modern Slavery: Modern Slavery: National Referral Mechanism and Duty to Notify statistics UK, end of year summary 2023 - GOV.UK (www.gov.uk)
+Modern Slavery: Modern slavery: National Referral Mechanism and Duty to Notify statistics UK, end of year summary 2024 - GOV.UK

 We are the UK’s leading pub, cider and beer business and the name behind iconic drinks brands such as Strongbow, Bulmers, Heineken, Foster’s, Birra Moretti, Cruzcampo and Desperados, together with a full range of speciality brands.
-We employ 2,052people in the UK and have breweries, cider plants and offices in Edinburgh, Tadcaster, Manchester, London, Hereford and Ledbury.
-We also own a nationwide pub estate of 2,371 outlets.
+We employ 2,019 people in the UK and have breweries, cider plants and offices in Edinburgh, Tadcaster, Manchester, London, Hereford and Ledbury.
+We also own a nationwide pub estate of 2,351 outlets.

 Our end-to-end supply chain comprises many different elements: